taocpp/config/doc/Writing-Config-Files.md

 }
 ```

-Note that overwriting earlier values can be done on top-level or in any arbitrarily deeply nested part of the config, and it does not need to preserve the type of the value.
+Note that overwriting earlier values can be done on top-level or in any arbitrarily deeply nested part of the config.

+---

+# Atomic Values

 ## Literal Names

-The three literal names `null`, `true` and `false` are copied over from [JSON].
+The three literal names `null`, `true` and `false` are carred over from [JSON].

 #### Example taoCONFIG Input File